keithmcnulty/neo4jshell/cran-comments.md

 Addressed feedback from last submission on 2020-05-30:

 1. Corrected unquoted software name in DESCRIPTION --> 'R'
 2. Created executable examples for all functions.
-(Some examples are wrapped in a check for the existence of the software.)
+(Some examples are wrapped in a check for the existence of external software.)
 3. Ensured all logicals are written as TRUE, FALSE
 4. Added SystemRequirements to the DESCRIPTION.